 The garden was formally opened to the public in 1991, and has proven to be a regional treasure - a living gallery of beauty, a learning laboratory for all ages, and a unique place for a tranquil walk.

-THE SEEDDownload your copy of The Seed, the Greensboro Beautiful Newsletter!
+Download the latest copy of The Seed, the Greensboro Beautiful Newsletter!
 Sign up for your copy today!
+Click below to sign up for your copy, and to stay in touch with Greensboro Beautiful!

 Phone 336-373-2199